techidaily/site-instagram-video-recordings/source/_posts/updated-in-2024-from-amateur-to-pro-instagram-video-tutorials.md

 ![beauty instagram tempalte](https://images.wondershare.com/filmora/article-images/beauty-instagram-video-template.gif)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hZsnjxeSh1U?si=hZIfzQPDNX5KtOCg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This template features three frames in a picture-in-picture layout.
 You can use the largest one to showcase the whole look.
 Then, the two smaller frames are for close-ups.
 It's an amazing way to showcase how aesthetic you can be.
 Go flaunt your beauty with this template!

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/szUqw4TLvWs?si=srv1OeLOe579gLwj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 4\.
 Cooking Instagram Video Templates